Matching while Learning: The model and the optimization problem

 We evaluate the performance of a given policy in terms of its {\em regret} relative to $V^*$.
 In particular, given $N$ and a WHO policy $\pi$ satisfying \eqref{eq:capacity_constraints}, we define the regret of $\pi$ as $V^* - W^N(\pi)$.

 We focus on the asymptotic regime where $N \to \infty$, and try to find policies that have ``small'' regret in this regime.
-This asymptotic regime allows us to identify structural aspects of policies that perform well.
-In Appendix~\ref{apx:otherproofs} (see Proposition \ref{prop:pconv}), we show that it is relatively ``easy'' to design policies that achieve a vanishing regret (and even regret that is within a constant factor of the smallest possible).
-The idea is straightforward: informally, when $N$ is large, policies that ``explore'' for a vanishing fraction of worker lifetimes will be able to learn the worker's true type sufficiently well to yield a rate of payoff accumulation such that regret converges to zero in the limit.

-For this reason, our analysis focuses on a more refined notion of asymptotic optimality.
+This asymptotic regime provides tractability, allowing us to identify structural aspects of policies that perform well.
 In particular, we focus on developing policies that achieve a nearly optimal {\em rate} at which the regret $V^* - W^N(\pi_N)$ approaches zero.
-This is formalized in Theorem \ref{thm:mainresult} below.